SauloSilva/sinatra-active-model-serializers/README.md

 **json**

 When you return a json, you can send a the second parameter.
 This the second parameter is an object.
-This object may contain new configurations to assign to the active model serializers or to rewrite any already set by default, eg.
+This object may contain new configurations to assign to the Active Model Serializers or to rewrite any already set by default, eg.

 ```
 get '/' do